Hortham Village

 Cedar (Cedrus libani) | Y | Y | Y |

-Trees with a mid-height stature and/or canopy spread.
+Medium sized trees are defined as trees with a mid-height stature and/or canopy spread.
 These trees have the ability to give structure in a tight urban landscape and can appear large at the human scaleThe use within development of elements which relate well in size to an individual human being and their assembly in a way which makes people feel comfortable rather than overwhelmed..

 Tree (inc. Latin Name) | Soil Type | ||